-Figure 11.
-Pixel efficiency maps of a Timepix3 assembly.
-Obtained from a test-beam measurement with minimum ionizing particles and a reference beam telescope.
-The left map shows the efficiency close to baseline while the right map shows the efficiency about $4000 e^-$ from baseline.
+Figure 10.
+Pixel efficiency maps of a Timepix3 assembly, obtained from a test-beam measurement with minimum ionizing particles and a reference beam telescope.
+The left map shows the detection efficiency for a detection threshold of 700 e-, while the right map shows the detection efficiency for a detection threshold of approximately 4000 e-.

 The produced device was analysed in a test beam measurement.
-Figure 11 shows that moderate increase in detection threshold leads to reduced efficiency in the centre regions of the device, as expected from weakly coupled connections.
+Figure 10 shows that moderate increase in detection threshold leads to reduced efficiency in the centre regions of the device, as expected from weakly coupled connections.
 This is assumed to be caused by too large quantities of adhesive in the centre, which could not be squeezed out of the matrix.
+The device shows an efficiency of 99.54% for a detection threshold of 700 e- and 33.08% for a detection threshold of 4000 e-.